 Cape Resorts hired Steve Bauducco, its senior director of digital marketing and direct distribution, to lead this critical effort.

 Fortunately, Cape Resorts had signed a contract with Orange 142 six months before his arrival.
-With its deep expertise in the hospitality sector, digital advertising, and proprietary audience database, Orange 142 was ready to help.
-“When I joined Cape Resorts, I kind of inherited you guys.
+With its deep expertise in the Travel & Tourism sector, digital advertising, and proprietary audience strategy, Orange 142 was ready to help.
+"When I joined Cape Resorts, I kind of inherited you guys.
 But from day one, we’ve had a great relationship.
-We got a game plan together, and it’s been great ever since,” he said.
+We got a game plan together, and it’s been great ever since," he said.

 - Reduced Marketing Budget.
 In 2024, Cape Resorts faced a tighter marketing budget with a 20% reduction from the previous year.
 “We needed to be very strategic with our spending,” explained Bauducco.